grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "See?
 That doesn't seem quite fuckin' OK to me," said Bastian.

-Captain Percy knew it was worse than that.
+Percy knew it was worse than that.
 The sharp list after the delay was the weight of the slack water in the bilge pouring over to one side and dragging the rest of the boat over with the weight of its movement.

 [//]: # (----- invisible character break)